 They both follow a similar pattern of self-rationalization.

 - You tell yourself, “I really need to get started on this.”

 - You feel stressed.

-- You feel an urge to do something else, so you tell yourself “I’ll get started soon, but I can afford another 5 minutes doing this one other thing.”
+- You feel the urge to do something else, so you tell yourself, “I’ll get started soon, but I can afford another 5 minutes doing this one other thing.”

-Giving yourself this little reprieve relieves the stress temporarily and reinforces the neural pathways associated with procrastination, making it just a bit easier to fall victim to procrastination again, 5 minutes later.
+Giving yourself this little reprieve temporarily relieves stress and reinforces the neural pathways associated with procrastination, making it just a bit easier to fall victim to procrastination again 5 minutes later.

 You’ll find that the urge does pass once you acknowledge it for what it is – a sudden impulse driven by your reptilian brain.